Maybe Accepting Guests

 “A journey is best measured in friends, rather than miles.” – Tim Cahill

-Hi, I'm Emily!
-In a nutshell I'm a college student with a deep love for art, the great outdoors, and adventure -- whether it be urban exploration, hammock backpacking in national parks, or hang gliding.
+Hi, I'm Emily.
+In a nutshell I'm a software engineer with a deep love for art, the great outdoors, and adventure -- whether it be climbing, cycling, urban exploration, hammock backpacking in national parks, or hang gliding.

 I've been drawing since I was a baby, doodling on my parents' PhD textbooks.
 Check out my art site: http://cargocollective.com/emc/